-- Major concerns over congestion and air pollution
+- Action demanded on congestion and air pollution

 - Adur Local Plan nearer approval